officialrajdeepsingh/nextjs-app-router-sitemap/README.md

-# How to deploy the Next.js App router application on GitHub Pages using PNPM?
+# How can the Sitemap, Robot, and manifest.json be generated in the Next.js app router?
-deploy the nextjs app router demo application using pnpm, [read full article](https://medium.com/frontendweb/how-to-deploy-the-next-js-app-router-application-on-github-pages-using-pnpm-54ac72424d80).
+Generate sitemap, robots, and manifest.json files in the Next.js app router without installing a third additional NPM package, [read full article](https://medium.com/frontendweb/how-to-deploy-the-next-js-app-router-application-on-github-pages-using-pnpm-54ac72424d80).

 ## installation